1. Sri Chaitanya IAS Academy

-The Delhi HC in its hearing conducted on March 3 has given a next hearing date.
-The CLAT 2025 result petitions will now be heard on April 7.
-The court directed the counsels of the petitioners to prepare a common list of writ petitions that pertain to CLAT UG and PG as there are multiple cases pertaining to both exams.
+The Delhi HC conducted the CLAT 2025 hearing on April 7.
+The hearing remained inconclusive and the court has decided to resume the hearing on April 8.
+A total of 15 cases are pending in CLAT 2025.
+In its hearing on March 3, the court had directed the counsels of the petitioners to prepare a common list of writ petitions that pertain to CLAT UG and PG as there are multiple cases pertaining to both exams.
 The pending cases are from various HCs including Bombay, Calcutta, Rajasthan, Madhya Pradesh, Delhi, Karnataka, and Jharkhand.
 In the CLAT 2025 Supreme Court judgement on February 6, the SC transferred the CLAT 2025 result petition along with other cases in CLAT UG 2025 to the Delhi High Court for the speedy resolution of the cases.
 In the hearing conducted on December 24, the Division Bench of Dehli HC upheld the verdict passed by the single-judge bench on the CLAT 2025 final answer key.

 CLAT 2026: Practice Questions - Maths | English | Logical Reasoning | Legal Reasoning